Irish lawyer to become first woman to lead Linklaters LLP

 “And as we launch out of lockdown, our focus will be on fostering drive, ambition and creativity from our high-performing teams across the world, to deliver outstanding results for our world-class clients.”

-Mr Jacobs said Ms Comiskey would be “a terrific next senior partner” who would lead the firm “with confidence and distinction”.
+Mr Jacobs said Ms Comiskey, who was elected in a ballot on which all three three candidates were women, would be “a terrific next senior partner” who would lead the firm “with confidence and distinction”.

 “I have known Aedamar for her whole career at Linklaters,” he said.
 “I have so much admiration for her client focus, strategic thinking and leadership skills not to mention her energy and passion for our people, culture and communities.